coqui-ai/TTS/README.md

 - Punctuations at the end of a sentence sometimes affect the pronounciation of the last word.
 Because punctuation sign is attended by the attention module , that forces network to create a voice signal or at least modify the voice signal being generated for neighboring frames.
 - ~~Simpler stop-token prediction.
 Right now we use RNN to keep the history of the previous frames.
 However, we never tested, if something simpler would work as well.~~ Yet RNN based model gives more stable predictions.
 - Train for better mel-specs.
 Mel-spectrograms are not good enough to be fed Neural Vocoder.
 Easy solution to this problem is to train the model with r=1.
 However,in this case model struggles to align the attention.
-- irregular words: "minute", "focus", "aren't" etc. Even though, ~~it might be solved~~ (Nancy dataset give much better results compared to LJSpeech) it is solved by a larger or better dataset, some of irregular words cause network to mis-pronounce.
-Irregular means in this context is that written form and pronounciation of a word have a unique disparity.
+- irregular words: "minute", "focus", "aren't" etc. Even though, ~~it might be solved~~ (Nancy dataset delivers much better quality compared to LJSpeech) it is solved by a larger or a better dataset, some of irregular words cause network to mispronounce.

 ## Major TODOs
 - [x] Implement the model.